-During the year ended October 31, 2022, the Company received \$200,000 from the Ministry of Northern Development, Mines, Natural Resources and Forestry under an Ontario Transfer Payment Agreement.
-Under this agreement, the Company will receive up to \$200,000 to conduct exploration work and activities on the Golden Sidewalk Project.
+During the year ended October 31, 2024, the Company received \$200,000 from the Ministry of Northern Development, Mines, Natural Resources and Forestry under an Ontario Transfer Payment Agreement.
+Under this agreement, the Company received \$200,000 to conduct exploration work and activities on the Golden Sidewalk Project.
 This is recorded as a reduction of exploration expenditures in the consolidated statements of comprehensive loss.